paypal/IgniteTraining/Schedule-4-Hour.md

 * Before downloading any pictures, students should put a couple words on each slide to remind them what their talking point will be there, so that there are no blank slides at the next iteration;
 * Long blocks of text will be distracting to both the audience and the speaker - both will be tempted to read the words, and will stop focusing on the story that is being told;
 * The best pictures serve as a backdrop to what the speaker is saying and to the story that is being told;
-* When searching for an image for a slide deck, be aware of (Fair Use)[https://en.wikipedia.org/wiki/Fair_use] as it applies or does not apply in the country where you are teaching;
+* When searching for an image for a slide deck, be aware of [Fair Use](https://en.wikipedia.org/wiki/Fair_use) as it applies or does not apply in the country where you are teaching;
 * For the purpose of the class, show users how to find the first image that is Good Enough For Now, insert it into the slide deck, and move on;
 * Remind users that getting too invested in finding the perfect image will make it challenging to complete their slide deck in the time allotted;
 * Remind students that the goal of the class is to learn the format, not to product a perfect slide deck;

 ### Slide Decoration - 30 Minutes

+Students should work independently to start filling out their slide deck, first with text, and then with pictures.

+Give them a five minute warning before Iteration Two begins.

 ### Iteration Two - 15 Minutes

-Feedback: Storytelling
+Students should pair up and give the current version of their talk.
+Provide the following guidance:
+* Pair up with someone new;
+* Encourage students to present this iteration while standing if possible.
+This will give them the best sense for what it will feel like to present to the class, and will make them aware of their body language;
+* Listeners do not need to keep time any longer, as the slide deck will automatically keep time for them;
+* After the five minutes have passed, the listener gives two minutes maximum of feedback;
+* Good Feedback Is:
+  * **Sensitive**
+  * **Relevant**
+  * **Actionable**
+* For Iteration Two, ask listeners to focus their feedback on the **Storytelling** - How is their story flowing?
+Do they have a narrative arch?
+Does all the content serve their story?
+* After two minutes max of feedback, the speaker and listener should trade places.

 ## Hour Three - Completing The Slide Deck

 ### Body Language - 5 Minutes

 Indicate that you haven't spent any time talking about presentation skills and body language, but that you are going to show a video on the subject.
-Show the (‘Thought Leader’ gives talk that will inspire your thoughts)[https://www.youtube.com/watch?v=_ZBKX-6Gz6A] talk.
+Show the [‘Thought Leader’ gives talk that will inspire your thoughts](https://www.youtube.com/watch?v=_ZBKX-6Gz6A) talk.

 This talk serves two points.
 One is to open up a conversation about body language.
 The other is to provide a little comic relief a couple hours into the class.